The-AI-Alliance/the-ai-alliance.github.io/README.md

-# README for AI Alliance GitHub Organizations
+# README for AI Alliance GitHub Organization

 [Published Documentation](https://the-ai-alliance.github.io/the-ai-alliance.github.io/)

-This repo contains the code and documentation for the AI Alliance: "_AI Alliance GitHub Organizations_".
+This repo contains the code and documentation for the AI Alliance: "_AI Alliance GitHub Organization_".

-See the [repo README](https://the-ai-alliance.github.io/the-ai-alliance.github.io/) for additional details about this project.
+See the [repo README](https://github.com/The-AI-Alliance/the-ai-alliance.github.io/) for additional details about this project.

 ## Quick Tip - View the Website Locally